-Community Success Initiative (CSI) was founded as a non-profit corporation in May 2004 with a vision to create communities where people discover their potential, set worthy goals for their lives, and take action in a positive way, with an emphasis on men and women who are transitioning from prison and jail, or who otherwise find themselves entangled in the criminal justice system.
+Community Success Initiative (CSI) was founded as a non-profit corporation in May 2004 with a vision to work with men and women who are transitioning from prison and jail, or who otherwise find themselves entangled in the criminal justice system.

 Reducing crime in the community.

 Community Success Initiative recently featured on WRAL-TV and Fox-50 “Tarheel Talk”, see following video clip.

 Click here to read the article, in pdf format, outlining the achivements of CSI over the last 11 years by the Triangle Tribune, Raleigh NC.

 To read about our program of “Second Chances” click to get details here.
 If you, or you know someone who is interested in our program, you can feel free to contact us at 919-715-0111, ext 216 or email us at firstname.lastname@example.org

 Check out our CSI “Who We Are” and “What We Do” overview video below.